Undergraduate Credit-Hour Based Academic Policies and Procedures

 Enrolling in Graduate Courses

 Admitted Undergraduates with senior status are allowed to enroll in 500 graduate level courses with Dean approval.
-Students in the BA Liberal Studies program, regardless of class level, are allowed to enroll in required 500 graduate level courses without Dean approval.
-Students with senior standing and admitted to the accelerated Bachelor of Business Administration to Master of Business Administration program may enroll in BUSU 630 and BUSU 650 without Dean approval.
-For these BBA to MBA students, BUSU 630 and BUSU 650 will count as credits toward the BBA program.
+Students in the BA Liberal Studies program, regardless of class level, are allowed to enroll in designated 500 graduate level courses without Dean approval.
+Students with senior standing and admitted to one of Brandman’s approved accelerated programs may enroll in required 600 level courses without Dean approval.
 Credits completed for a baccalaureate degree cannot be accepted for graduate degree credit.

 Students who are absent more than twelve consecutive sessions are required to submit a full application for re-admission and must meet all current admission entrance requirements.